Products

 Custom Foot Orthotics

-The materials our clinicians choose for fabrication of custom orthotics are influenced from the client’s biomechanical exam, gait analysis, pathology, foot structure, age, condition and activity level.
-The decision on the amount of support, control, possible offloading and footwear the device must fit into also contribute to the clinician’s design decisions.
+Our clinicians choose from a variety of materials for fabrication of custom orthotics.
+These include.
+The client’s biomechanical exam, gait analysis, pathology, foot structure, age, condition and activity level all contribute.
+The decision on the amount of support, control, possible offloading and provided footwear also contribute to design decisions.
 We use soft accomodative foams as well as firmer plastics.
-Each material has benefits; one material type for all feet, conditions, alignment correction and sensitivity is simply not an ideal approach.
-Orthotic designs can also include metatarsal support, extra cushioning, sweet spots, lifts, wedging and wound care offloading to name a few.
+Each material has its benefits; one material type for all conditions, alignment correction and sensitivity is simply not an ideal.
+Orthotic designs can also include metatarsal support, cushioning, sweet spots, lifts, wedging and wound care offloading to name a few.
 Okaped’s clinical staff can all fabricate orthotics and have extensive experience in fabrication as well as modifications to orthotics.
-This gives us the ability to adjust or modify your orthotics at any of our clinics.
-No sending them out some wear to a mass production facility for modification or repair for weeks while your wait in possible pain or limited activities.

 Foot Casting Process

 In order to make truly custom orthotics a three dimensional image must be made of the foot.
-Our Certified Pedorthists have been instructed and tested by our College on methods that are deemed accurate and appropriate to make custom made orthotics.
+Our Pedorthists have been certified by our College on methods that are accurate and appropriate to make custom made orthotics.
 We do direct molding to the feet, Biofoam unweighted seated casting, and plaster of paris slipper casting.
-Due to the fact that no one method is the best, each practitioner selects the best method based upon the individual needs of the patient.
+Each practitioner selects the best method based upon the individual needs of the patient.

 We manufacture your custom orthotics in our onsite lab and do not ship them out to be mass produced.
-This allows for our Pedorthists and Pedorthic technicians to work side by side to ensure a high quality and accurately fabricated device.
-We have investigated digital scanners, milling machines and 3-D printers looking for technology advantages and found that each have advantages and disadvantages.
-If we change our methodology and techniques it will be noted here.
+This allows for our Pedorthists and Pedorthic technicians to work side by side ensuring a high quality, accurately fabricated device.
+We continue to investigate digital scanners and 3-D printers looking for technology advantages and found most have advantages and disadvantages.
+If we change our methodology and fabrication techniques it will be noted here.

 How Long do Orthotics Last?

 The functional lifespan of a foot orthotic varies from patient to patient.
-The materials used to make the foot orthotic, the patient’s foot structure, current levels of activity, age and usage all have an impact on its lifespan.
-The shell of the foot orthotic generally lasts longer than the top cover (the material used as an interface between the shell and the patient’s foot).
+The materials, patient’s foot structure, current levels of activity, age and usage all have an impact on its lifespan.
+The shell of the orthotic generally lasts longer than the top cover (the material between the shell and the foot).
 Top covers will compress over time but can easily be replaced.
-The lifespan of a foot orthotic should be measured not by when the finishing touches (the cover material) wear out but by how long it meets the foot’s changing needs for support, correction and pressure redistribution.
-If your symptoms begin to return it is a good idea to have your orthotic reviewed to determine if modifications or a new device are necessary.
+The lifespan of an orthotic should be measured by how long it meets the foot’s changing needs for support, correction.
+If your symptoms return, have your orthotic reviewed to determine if modifications or a new device are necessary.
 We recommend changing soft shell orthotics every 2-3 years and semi-rigid orthotics every 3-5 years.

 Adjustments do occur.

 From time to time and for various reasons custom orthotics do require adjustments.
 Two common reasons would be increased comfort or increased correction.
 In either case we offer 1 Full Year of complimentary adjustments and appointments to ensure your satisfaction.
 We also pride ourselves in being able to do the work on site at every OKAPED clinic.
-Shipping them hundreds or thousands of Km away to have someone “tweak” your orthotics, taking up to 2 weeks to have them back in your shoes never made sense to us.
-In almost all cases we can do it right while you wait at your appointment.
+Shipping them away for 2-3 weeks to have someone “tweak” your orthotics, never made foot-care sense to us.
+In almost all cases we can do it while you wait at your appointment and test out the modifications right away.

 Form Maximum Arch Support